Scorpio92/ASL/README.md

    TARGET_KERNEL_CONFIG := kernel_defconfig

+7. Edit asl/ramdisk/sdcard.conf file.
+Add block for your EXTERNAL SD Card and FS type.
+Mount parameters not necessarily change.

-7. make your ROM
+8. make your ROM

-8. Flash ROM, copy asl.img to SD Card and (it will be better, to DATA partition).
+9. Flash ROM, copy asl.img to SD Card and (it will be better, to DATA partition).
 Power on your device, wait.

 ALSO YOU CAN BUILD KERNEL AND ASL.IMG MANUALLY: